#Original

 Source of Pride: An obsessive sense of honor to not tarnish his family name.

-Conflict Element: Loses composure when faced with unexpected situations that deviate from the manual, or when encountering a rival who is a wild horse more talented than him.
+Conflict Element: Loses composure when faced with unexpected situations that deviate from the manual, or when encountering a wild horse-like rival superior to him.

 Callsign: SAINT

 Meaning: 'Saint'.
-A name that sarcastically yet reverently refers to his obsessive perfectionism in upholding his family's honor and not allowing a single rule violation.
+A name that sarcastically yet reverently refers to his obsessive perfectionism in upholding his family's honor and never allowing a single rule violation.

 Impression: Cold, clean, and unapproachable authority.